animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 Note
 </div></td>
-<td class="content">SDG cannot determine the cache required by
+<td class="content">Spring Data for GemFire cannot determine the cache required by
 a service method using a Spring <code>CacheResolver</code> to resolve the cache used in the operation at runtime.</td>
 </tr>